Skat (card game): Contracts

 To determine trump, declarer picks up one card of the skat and looks at it.
 If declarer wants this card's suit as trump, the card is shown to the other players.
 Otherwise the hand is played as Passt mir nicht (it doesn't suit me) and the other card in the skat is turned up to determine trump.
 A jack gives declarer the choice of either playing grand (jacks only) or the jack's suit as trump.
-Once trump has been determined, both the skat cards are added to declarer's hand and then two are removed and placed face down to begin his or her pile of cards won.
+Once trump has been determined, both the skat cards are added to declarer's hand and then two are removed and placed face down to begin their pile of cards won.